For example, a 3-call transaction might look like this:

 - Run a capture

 If this is a repeat/recurring transaction, it could be as simple as running a purchase, and thus it would only be one API call.

-As always, if you have any questions about our pricing or would like to speak with someone about the best practices for optimizing your technical flow, write us, and we’ll be happy to help.
+As always, if you have any questions about our pricing or would like to speak with someone about the best practices for optimizing your technical flow, write to us at email@example.com, and we’ll be happy to help!